Insurance and documents

 • Buenos Aires: City tour.

-• Buenos Aires: Night-time guided excursion.
+• Buenos Aires: Night-time guided dining excursion and milonga visit.

 • Countryside ranch: Activities on and from the estancia.